Un suicidio (asistido) en Colombia que nació del amor de un hijo por su madre

 ¿Cómo superar el duelo?
 Mi experiencia personal

-This story describes the narrator’s struggle with grief after the death of her partner in a car crash.
-Her persistent questions of “why did this have to happen” and “why did they deserve this” led to depression, barely getting out of bed, and friends noticing changes in personality.
+This story describes the narrator's struggle with grief after the death of her partner in a car crash.
+Her persistent questions of "why did this have to happen" and "why did they deserve this" led to depression, barely getting out of bed, and friends noticing changes in personality.
 When she finally left her house, the fresh air convinced her to see a psychologist.
 She concludes that the pain never goes completely away but becomes less paralyzing over time.
+At 1.5-2 pages, this is appropriate for upper intermediate Spanish learners or a community group to discuss bereavement and how therapy can help.
+Placement within a website that promotes therapy does forecast that therapy is the answer to problems.

 Read more...